 Customization on blogger is a bit tricky compared to WordPress.
 There are no plugins to help you get difficult tasks done with ease.
 You need to possess some basic CSS knowledge to perform some template adjustments.

-After all said, the ball is now in your court.
-What platform do you prefer, Blogger or WordPress?
-Like I’ve said, if you are looking for more readers, better functionalities and user-friendliness, then choose WordPress.
+After all, said, the ball is now in your court.
+What platform do you prefer, Blogger, or WordPress?
+Like I’ve said, if you are looking for more readers, better functionalities, and user-friendliness, then choose WordPress.

-If you are looking to get really cheaper functionalities, more revenue generation options and cheaper custom upgrades, then it’s certainly Blogger.
+If you are looking to get really cheaper functionalities, more revenue generation options, and cheaper custom upgrades, then it’s certainly Blogger.

 We can go on and on with our WordPress vs Blogger comparison.
 But the fact remains that, both WordPress and Blogger are two amazing blogging software.

-Which ever platform you end up choosing, just have it in mind that your success depends on your persistence and readiness to learn.
+Whichever platform you end up choosing, just have it in mind that your success depends on your persistence and readiness to learn.
 You must work hard to develop all the necessary blogging qualities and avoid making too many blogging mistakes.

 If you have any questions regarding our WordPress vs Blogger comparison, feel free to relay them using the comment section of this post.
-Do not forget to follow us on Facebook and Twitter to get access to important stuffs faster than anyone else.
+Do not forget to follow us on Facebook and Twitter to get access to important stuff faster than anyone else.